eddyerburgh/notes/docs/operating-systems/linux/filesystem.md

 # Filesystem
 {:.no_toc}

 The filesystem is a familiar abstraction.
-This section is about how Linux provides a consistent filesystem, and how it schedules I/O operations.
+This section is about how Linux provides a consistent filesystem and how it schedules I/O operations.

 ## Table of contents
 {: .no_toc }